 Mexico City (AKA CDMX) is one of the most populous cities in the world, and also one of the most beautiful!
 It’s the capital of Mexico, and you can see why so many travelers are drawn here every year.

-We traveled in September 2019 to see it, and below is a list of the things we learned.
+We traveled in September 2019 to see it, and below is a list of the things we learned (or you can watch it in video form above).
 Some of these are more obvious than others, some are a surprise!
 These should help you decide if you want to visit CDMX and prepare you for your trip.

 People often think of Denver, Colorado as being a high elevation city, so much so that it’s called “the Mile High City”.
 Well, Denver’s elevation is around 5130 feet (1560 meters).
 To compare, Mexico City’s elevation is about 7,350 feet (2240 meters)!